 IB: How effectively have the benefits of the National Disability Insurance Scheme been relayed to state governments and the wider public?

-s agreed that, as a first step to settling the design of the NDIS, consultation should occur with people with disability, their families and carers, the workforce and disability sector and peak bodies.
+BS: The Commonwealth, and all state and territory governments have been and will continue to work closely on the NDIS.
+At the meeting on the 28 July 2012, the Council of Australian Governments agreed that, as a first step to settling the design of the NDIS, consultation should occur with people with disability, their families and carers, the workforce and disability sector and peak bodies.
 These consultations occur through a number of mechanisms established across the Commonwealth and States and Territories.
 Five formal engagement mechanisms are being used to enable participation of stakeholders, including people with a disability, their families and carers in the decision-making process and at key points in design and implementation.

 IB: You claimed the recent Insurance Contracts Amendment Bill will mean less red tape for insurers and better disclosure for consumers.
 Why is that is the case?

 BS: The Insurance Contracts Act 1984 is now close to decades old.
 At the time of the Act’s commencement, products offered by insurers and the state of market were vastly different from today.
 Today we see an increased reliance on electronic communication and a more diverse range of insurance product offerings.
 These changes, while generally beneficial, pose challenges for both consumers and insurers.
 The Insurance Contracts Amendment Bill addresses these challenges by introducing measures to give effect to reforms that improve the operation of the Act.
 The measures will reduce complexity and provide certainty.